The Endless Game

-The Endless Game is a two-part television miniseries that premiered on Channel 4 in the United Kingdom on 20 August 1989 before eventually appearing on Showtime in the United States in 1990.
-An espionage thriller based on a novel by filmmaker Bryan Forbes, it was also written and directed by Forbes.
-It starred Albert Finney and George Segal in leading roles, as a British spy and his rival, respectively.
-Kristin Scott Thomas, Ian Holm, and John Standing also played supporting roles.
+The Endless Game is a spy thriller television miniseries, which premiered in two installments on Channel 4 on 20 August 1989.
+It is written and directed by Bryan Forbes, based on his own 1985 novel.
+It stars Albert Finney, George Segal, Monica Guerritore, Kristin Scott Thomas, and Ian Holm.
 The musical score was composed by Ennio Morricone.

+Plot

+MI6 operative Alec Hillsden comes out of retirement to investigate the murder of several of his former colleagues, including his former lover.